-Each year changes are made to our Television Studies program, based on cooperative education supervisor feedback and other assessment gathering information tools.
-Since our interns are placed in positions that demand appropriate and up-to-date skills, we are able to adjust the program based on the success and limitations that result from our students' cooperative education placements, and alumni feedback.
+Regular changes are made to our Television Studies program, based on cooperative education supervisor feedback and other assessment gathering information tools.
+Since our interns are placed in positions that demand appropriate and upto-date skills, we are able to adjust the program based on the success and limitations that result from our students' cooperative education placements, and alumni feedback.